AceAbhi147/ContactlessElevatorSystem/README.md

 # Known Issues

 1. **Authentication APIs**: The authentication APIs are not functioning correctly, resulting in the "Inputs Video" tab being non-functional.
 2. **Media Server Dockerization**: The project aimed to dockerize the media server and integrate it into the contactless elevator system.
                                    However, the provided beta version couldn't be dockerized, and the NX plugin requires version >= 6.0.
                                    A new private version (6.0.0.38678) was provided, but cloud login issues persisted.
-3. Although the model was ready and deployed to Nx AI cloud, it wasn't working so decided to integrate elevator with existing models that were already present and working
+3. **Nx AI Cloud**: Although the model was ready and converted on ONNX format (which is attached in the **resource** folder as well), Nx supports only those model that utilises RGB.
-4. Post processing wasn't working properly to trigger the call to elevator system without configuring the rules.
+                    Since our model is based on coordinates, it wasn't supported by Nx AI Cloud.
+Hence decided to use our code for custom integration to elevator system
+4. **Post-Processor**: Explicitly adding path to generate and save csv data which is being used to show analytics.
-5. Images deployed on render isn't complete as it couldn't communication with dockerise Nx mediaserver.
-Also, for consequtive deployments payment gateway had to be added.
+5. **Docker Images & Deployment**: Application deployed on render isn't complete as it couldn't communication with dockerise Nx mediaserver.
+                                   Also, for consequtive deployments payment gateway had to be added so skipped it.

 Will try to add additional changes to it!!
 We appreciate any contributions and feedback to improve this project.
 Thank you for checking out the Elevator System Simulation Project!